Olympus microscopes and photomicrographic equipment

 Photomicro Adapter L

 Olympus produced the Photomicro Adapter L to allow their Olympus OM 35 mm film cameras to be used for photomicrography with trinocular versions of their CH-2 compound microscopes and CK2 and CK40 inverted microscopes.
 Lens adapters are easily available on eBay to convert the OM rear lens fitting on the top of the Adapter L so that Canon EOS, Four Thirds and other shallow-bodied cameras can be used instead of OM cameras, with the digital sensor located in exactly the same plane as the film.
+It is not possible to make an adapter for Nikon F cameras, but the OM mount can be replaced with one for Nikon F cameras.

 The bottom of the Adapter L clamps on to the circular dovetail on an eyepiece adapter.